How valley-orbit states in silicon quantum dots probe quantum well interfaces

 This Letter reports quantitative characterization of the relationship between low-lying one- and two-electron valley-orbit states and the quantum dot confinement strength, shape, and position.
 The pulsed-gate spectroscopy and magnetospectroscopy measurements reveal valley splittings in the range 36--87 $\mu$eV, two-electron singlet-triplet splittings between 22--59 $\mu$eV, and orbital splittings that can be tuned from 1.69--2.26 meV.
 Simulations combining full configuration interaction (FCI) \cite{Szabo:1996p91861} with empirical tight-binding (TB) theory \cite{Boykin:2004p165325} are shown to be in good agreement with the experimental results, and together these methods enable an understanding of the interplay between effects arising from quantum well interface roughness, orbital confinement strength, and electron-electron (e-e) interactions.
 This combination of experiment and theory not only explains the origin of the energy spectrum but also provides a new method for probing the quantum well interface.

 Spectroscopy of one- and two-electron valley-orbit states is performed in a device fabricated using a three-layer overlapping aluminum gate architecture \cite{Zajac:2016p054013}, as shown in Fig.~\ref{fig:fig1}(a).
 A detailed fabrication process can be found in Ref.\ \cite{Dodson:2020p505001}.
 The integrated sensor dot under gate M measures the electron occupation of the central quantum dot under gate P2.
 The triple-dot on the bottom side is tuned into a regime where B1 and P1 form a large tunnel barrier on the left side of P2, suppressing the tunnel rate into reservoir R3.
 Gates P3 and B4 extend the reservoir R4 into the quantum dot channel, as shown by the electron density heat map in Fig.~\ref{fig:fig1}(b), allowing for the tunnel barrier beneath gate B3 to tune the tunnel coupling between the P2 dot and right reservoir under R4.
+Screening gates S1, S2 and S3 control the y-confinement of the P2 dot.
 The electron temperature is measured to be $T_e = 100$ mK.

 One- and two-electron valley-orbit splittings are measured by pulsed-gate spectroscopy using the experimental setup shown in Fig.~\ref{fig:fig1}(c).
-A square voltage pulse with amplitude $V_{\text{pulse}}$ and frequency $f_{\text{pulse}}$ is applied to gate P2, pulsing the ground state of the quantum dot between two levels: $E_{\text{Lg}}$ and $E_{\text{Ug}} = E_\text{Lg} + \alpha V_{\text{pulse}}$, where $E_{\text{Lg}}$($E_{\text{Ug}}$) denotes the ground state of the dot in the loading(unloading) position, and $\alpha$ is the lever arm for gate P2.
+A 50\% duty cycle square voltage pulse with amplitude $V_{\text{pulse}}$ and frequency $f_{\text{pulse}}$ is applied to gate P2, pulsing the ground state of the quantum dot between two levels: $E_{\text{Lg}}$ and $E_{\text{Ug}} = E_\text{Lg} + \alpha V_{\text{pulse}}$, where $E_{\text{Lg}}$($E_{\text{Ug}}$) denotes the ground state of the dot in the loading(unloading) position, and $\alpha$ is the lever arm for gate P2.
 A measurable change in the average electron occupation of the dot $\braket{n}$ occurs when an excited state provides an additional channel for the electron to enter the dot, yielding a measurement of the energy of this excited state \cite{Elzerman:2004p731, Yang:2012p15319, Gamble:2016p253101}.